The second paper of Transgenerational epigenetic inheritance week was a 2017 German/Israeli review focused on:

 - Document the subjects’ actions with history and samples.

 I acknowledge that economic incentives may not be enough to get people to participate.
-I’m familiar with a juvenile sickle-cell study that didn’t get enough subjects despite offering free transportation and hundreds of dollars per visit.
+I’m familiar with a juvenile sickle-cell study that didn’t get enough subjects despite offering free transportation and hundreds of dollars to the caregivers per visit.
 The main problem seemed to be that the additional income would be reported and threaten the caregivers’ welfare benefits.

 Stop whining that your jobs are difficult, researchers.
 Society doesn’t owe you a job.
-Earn it – get yourself and the people in your organization motivated to advance science.
+EARN IT – get yourself and the people in your organization motivated to advance science!

 http://www.sciencedirect.com/science/article/pii/S014976341630731X “Experience-induced transgenerational (re-)programming of neuronal structure and functions: Impact of stress prior and during pregnancy” (not freely available)